Chalwk/JeriCraftDocs/docs/webstore/store.md

 **All prices are in USD (United States Dollars).**

-### 1. Refund Policy:
+### **Agreement to Terms:**
+  - By donating, you agree to these Terms and Conditions, regardless of whether you have read them.
+No refunds will be granted for any reason.
+  - You must accept the JeriCraft Web Store Terms and Conditions before proceeding with your donation.

+### **Refund Policy:**
   - We have a strict **no-refund** policy.
 A full refund will only be provided if you do not receive your perk(s).
   - If you are banned from the server, you will **not** be eligible for a refund, as you accepted the rules upon donating.
   - No refunds will be issued if the server ceases operation, provided that an official announcement has been made on the JeriCraft community Discord regarding its closure.
   - Refunds for accidental donations will be evaluated on a case-by-case basis.

-### 2. Perk Misuse:
+### **Payment Responsibility:**
+  - Donations must be made using your PayPal account.
+You are solely responsible for any actions taken through your account.

+### **Perk Misuse:**
   - Misuse of perk(s) is strictly prohibited.
 The server Owner/Admin reserves the right to revoke your perk(s) at any time if misuse is suspected.

-### 3. Donation Accumulation:
+### **Perk Availability:**
+  - As the server evolves over time, we **reserve the right to remove perks from our webstore without reason**.
+  - An announcement will **typically** be made on our Discord server if a perk is removed.

+### **Donation Accumulation:**
   - Donations will accumulate.
 For example, if you donate $5 on two separate occasions, your total will be $10.00.

-### 4. Agreement to Terms:

-- By donating, you agree to these Terms and Conditions, regardless of whether you have read them.
-No refunds will be granted for any reason.
-- You must accept the JeriCraft Web Store Terms and Conditions before proceeding with your donation.

-### 5. Payment Responsibility:

-- Donations must be made using your PayPal account.
-You are solely responsible for any actions taken through your account.

-### 6. Support:
+### **Support:**
   - If you do not receive your perk(s) within 24 hours, please contact a senior staff member for assistance.

-## Perk Availability:

-- As the server evolves over time, we **reserve the right to remove perks from our webstore without reason**.
-- An announcement will **typically** be made on our Discord server if a perk is removed.

 ## ⚠️ Disclaimer